daniel-luper/digit-reader/README.md

 # Digit Reader
-Python program that can "read" digits thanks to machine learning
+Python program that can "read" digits thanks to deep learning.

 ## How it works
 #### Deep learning in general